How nurse educators in associate degree programs learn to teach

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Fanutti, Carol Ann, "How nurse educators in associate degree programs learn to teach" (1993).
 Higher Education - Dissertations.
-Paper 41.
+41.